Propagation Through and Characterization of Atmospheric and Oceanic Phenomena

 - Atmospheric and underwater laser beam and electro-magnetic propagation

-- Atmospheric modeling and simulation
+- Atmospheric and oceanic modeling and simulation

 - Turbulence-induced photonic orbital angular momentum (OAM)

 - Remote sensing for characterizing the atmosphere or ocean

 - Methods and instrumentation for atmospheric or oceanic characterization

 - Larry Andrews, University of Central Florida, United States

 - Melissa Beason, University of Central Florida, CREOL, United States

 Change in Irradiance PDF of Gaussian Beam with Increasing Aperture Size and Its Effect on Direct Detection FSOC Metrics